BCV-Uniandes/UltraGAN/README.md

 }
 ```
 ## Acknowledgments
-Our code borrows from [CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
+Our code borrows heavily from [CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix), we thank the authors for their contributions to the community.
 The CAMUS dataset used in training and evaluation of our method can be found [here](https://www.creatis.insa-lyon.fr/Challenge/camus/).